Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Introduction

-Wang and Davison showed that $\Lambda_{\text{fixed}}$ is contained in the closed-loop spectrum of the system which results when any given finite dimensional LTI decentralized controls are applied to (\ref{eqn:syst}).
-Thus $\Lambda_{\text{fixed}}$ must be a stable spectrum if decentralized stabilization is to be achieved.
-Wang and Davison were also able to show that the stability of $\Lambda_{\text{fixed}}$ is sufficient for decentralized stabilization with linear dynamic controllers.
-Not surprisingly, the notion of a fixed spectrum also arises in connection with the decentralized spectrum assignment problem treated in \cite{corfmat1976decentralized, vidyasagar1982algebraic}.
-In particular it is known that a necessary and sufficient condition for ``free" assignability of a closed-loop spectrum with finite dimensional LTI decentralized controllers is that there is no fixed spectrum \cite{wang1973stabilization, corfmat1976decentralized}.
-However, it should be noted that unlike the centralized case, free spectrum assignability in the decentralized case presumes that the overall spectrum admits a suitable partition into a finite number of symmetric sets, the partition being determined by the strongly connected components in a suitably defined graph of (\ref{eqn:syst}) \cite{corfmat1976decentralized}.
-It is clear from the preceding that $\Lambda_{\text{fixed}}$ plays a central role in both the decentralized stabilization and decentralized spectrum assignment problems.
-Accordingly many characterizations of $\Lambda_{\text{fixed}}$ exist \cite{gong1992characterization}.
-A certain subset of a fixed spectrum can be eliminated by time-varying decentralized controllers \cite{anderson1981time, willems1989time}, sampling strategies \cite{ozguner1985sampling, willems1988elimination}, or other techniques \cite{lavaei2006elimination, stankovic2008stabilization}.
-The subset of a fixed spectrum which cannot be eliminated by any (including nonlinear) decentralized controllers are characterized in \cite{gong1997stabilization}.
-Using matrix pencils and matrix nets \cite{anderson1982structural}, an explicit necessary and sufficient matrix-algebraic condition for a complex number $\lambda$ to be in the fixed spectrum of (\ref{eqn:syst}) is derived in \cite{anderson1981algebraic}.
-An equivalent algebraic condition is established in \cite{gong1994equivalence, liu1996comments}.
-Equivalent graph-theoretic criteria for the existence of a fixed spectrum are developed in \cite{reinschke1984graph}.
-Frequency domain characterizations of a fixed spectrum are presented in \cite{seraji1982fixed, anderson1982transfer, vidyasagar1983algebraic, xie1986frequency, xu1986further, kong1996graph}.
+Wang and Davison showed that $\Lambda_F$ is contained in the closed-loop spectrum of the system which results when any given finite dimensional LTI decentralized control is applied to (\ref{eqn:syst}).
+Thus $\Lambda_F$ must be a stable spectrum if decentralized stabilization is to be achieved with a decentralized LTI control.
+Wang and Davison also showed that the stability of $\Lambda_F$ is sufficient for decentralized stabilization with linear dynamic controllers.
+Not surprisingly, the notion of a fixed spectrum arises in connection with the decentralized spectrum assignment problem treated in \cite{corfmat1976decentralized}.
+In particular it is known that a necessary and sufficient condition for ``free" assignability of an overall closed-loop spectrum with finite dimensional LTI decentralized controllers is that there is no fixed spectrum \cite{wang1973stabilization, corfmat1976decentralized}.
+However, it should be noted that unlike the centralized case, free spectrum assignability in the decentralized case presumes that the overall spectrum admits a suitable partition into a finite number of symmetric sets, the partition being determined by the strongly connected components in a suitably defined directed graph of (\ref{eqn:syst}) \cite{corfmat1976decentralized}.